lohitha-05/TrumpfMetamation_Task2/README.md

 This project demonstrates the use of **FlaUI** for automating UI tasks in Windows applications like the Clock app.
 By creating and interacting with alarms, this automation simulates a real-world use case of automating UI-based workflows.
 ```

-### How to Use This README:
-1. Create a file named `README.md` in the root of your GitHub repository.
-2. Paste the above contents into the file.
-3. Commit and push the file to GitHub.

-Let me know if you need further assistance!